aws/iot-atlas/src/hugo/content/en-us/implementations/aws/device_bootstrap/aws-iot-certificate-vending-machine/_index.md

 If your IoT devices are exposed to the internet instead of an intranet, your API should be deployed as a public API endpoint.
 This will allow any internet-connected network to connect your API but also it exposes your API endpoint to possible attacks.
 To protect your API Gateway endpoint, use [Security in Amazon API Gateway
 ](https://docs.aws.amazon.com/apigateway/latest/developerguide/security.html) documentation to enable features like API rate limiting or IP address-based restrictions with AWS WAF.

 This implementation depends on a single unique identifier of a device.
 If your device unique identifiers are sequential or easy-to-estimate, you need to consider the leakage of your device token calculation formula and hash string.
-Thus, you may need to implement a second unique identifier to mitigate the replay or increment attacks.
-In this situation, device should claim its first unique ID, matching second unique ID, and matching calculated hash, for example `device_token=SHA256("YOUR_SECRET_SALT//DEVICE_UID_1+DEVICE_UID_2")` to be registered.
+For this reason, you may need to implement a second unique identifier to mitigate the replay or increment attacks.
+In this situation, the device should claim its first unique ID, matching second unique ID, and matching calculated hash, for example `device_token=SHA256("YOUR_SECRET_SALT//DEVICE_UID_1+DEVICE_UID_2")` to be registered.

 Your `device_token` is calculated by hashing functions using your secret salt string.
 You need to implement some extra layers to increase the protection of registration logic and protect your sensitive material.
 - If your device's computing environment provides hardware-based encryption blocks or read-protected memory blocks, you can leverage these features to reduce the possible attack surface.
 Almost all modern MCU's provide these feature sets out of the box, otherwise, you may need to include a TPM (Trusted Platform Module) component to your hardware design.
 - You can use different secrets salts for different batches/series of devices.
-Thus, only one batch/series of devices use the same secret.
-This reduces the blast radius of a possible attack.
+This makes only one batch/series of devices use the same secret durinng the registration.
+This reduces the blast radius of leakage of your secret salt.

 ### Service Quotas
 This implementation uses an AWS Lambda function to make AWS IoT Core API calls.
 You need to identify possible batch registration events and estimated throughput of IoT API calls to avoid hitting service limits and quotas.